 •Hypotheses of the phylogeny of living echinoderms are currently in a state of upheaval.
-This review assumes that Eleutherozoa is is monophyletic with respect to Crinoidea, and follows the majority view of eleutherozoan phylogeny.
+This review assumes that both Pelmatozoa and Eleutherozoa are monophyletic, following the emerging majority view of the last decade.

-•Crinoid morphology is distinct from that of other stalker echinoderms.
+•Crinoid morphology is distinct from that of other stalked echinoderms.

-•Of the major groups, only Articulata survived into the Mesozoic.
+•Of the major crinoid groups, only Articulata survived into the Mesozoic.

 •The Post-Paleozoic world has been hard on crinoids, who have either retreated to marginal habitats or significantly altered their morphotype.

-•Although we thing of Eleutherozoa as the "modern" echinoderms because of their success in the Post-Paleozoic oceans, they are roughly the same age as Blastozoa or Crinoidea.
+•Although we think of Eleutherozoa as the "modern" echinoderms because of their success in the Post-Paleozoic oceans, they are roughly the same age as Pelmatozoa.

 •Eleutherozoa contains Asterozoa (starfish and brittle stars) and Echinozoa (echinoids and holothurians) and their fossil relatives.